All Locations Open 24 Hours A Day, 7 Days A Week

 • Pain relievers as needed.

-• Skin grafting or reconstructive surgery to help your wound close and repair any severe damage.
+• Coordination with specialists for skin grafting or reconstructive surgery to help your wound close and repair any severe damage.

 Fourth-degree burns are the most severe and deepest burns.
-They can potentially be life-threatening and affect all layers of skin, along with the muscles, tendons, bones, and nerves.
+They can be life-threatening and affect all layers of the skin, as well as the muscles, tendons, bones, and nerves.

 Treatment for a fourth-degree burn is a medical emergency and requires immediate surgical intervention and emergency room services.